Judge Turpin: Benjamin...Barker!

 - There's an English ballad called "John Riley" with the same plot.
 (Although apparently some versions have a final verse where after he gets what he came for he's revealed not to be John Riley after all.)

 - All the "broken token" ballads, which include some versions of "John Riley".
 So called because the returning soldier proves his identity with a Memento MacGuffin comprising half a ring or coin.

 - The shanty song "The Mariner's Revenge Song" by The Decemberists tells a tale of two sailors trapped in the belly of a whale, but one has a last tale to tell the other.

-- The source of the title is taken from a quote from Sweeney Todd to Judge Turpin directly before he finally kills him in Sweeney Todd: The Demon Barber of Fleet Street.
+- The source of the title is taken from a quote from Sweeney Todd to Judge Turpin directly before he finally kills him.

 - As well as, tragically, the Beggar Woman, who is revealed to be Lucy Barker, Sweeney's wife who he believed to be dead and whom he had killed just prior to his final vengeance on Turpin.
 Sweeney finally does recognize her when the fire from Mrs. Lovett's oven reveals her face and her yellow hair to him.

 - Happens in Vandal Hearts 2 when the hero runs across a prostitute in a large city who turns out to be his little sister, Rosaly.
 His childhood friend Clive is her protector.
 He then finds the ousted king and current drunken lout, Nicola, at the same pub.
 Small world.